hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 ******************************

 Type-based operators (*depending on the column type*) are available for constructing row-level permissions.
-You can use the same operators that you use to :doc:`filtering query results <../../queries/query-filters>` to define permission rules.
+You can use the same operators that you use to :doc:`filter query results <../../queries/query-filters>` to define permission rules.

 E.g. the following two images illustrate the different operators available for ``integer`` and ``text`` types: